fbpx skip to Main Content

 30 January – Relax with a picnic

-Last day of the summer holidays before school starts!
+Last day of January before school starts to settle in!

 Take this day to relax and have a chill day out under the sun with the people you love.
 Order a gourmet picnic box, read these zero-waste picnic tips and visit one of Melbourne's best picnic spots for families.